cemsbr/yala/README.rst

 YALA combines many linters to improve the quality of your code.
 Other projects may come to your mind, but does anyone have all the features below?

-Always up-to-date
+Works with latest linters
-    The code is small and easy to maintain.
+    Yala uses linters' outputs and doesn't depend on their code.
 Same defaults
-    Don't change linters' default configuration.
+    No changes to linters' default configuration.
 Easy to configure
-    Set any command-line option in one INI file: setup.cfg.
+    Set any command-line option for any linter (even pylint!) in one INI file: setup.cfg.
 Language-agnostic
     Add any linter to any language.
 Extensible
-    Just a few lines do add the linters you like.
+    Just a few lines do add your preferred linter.
 Fast
     Run linters in parallel and sort output by filename and line number.